Balboa Theatre: Restoration

 In 1985, a small group of advocates led by Steve Karo formed the Save Our Balboa Organization to lobby against destruction of the theatre and to support its restoration.
 The Save Our Balboa group garnered public support and eventually prevailed in a long and hard-fought effort to stop destruction of the theatre.
-The Save Our Balboa Organization developed into the Balboa Theatre Foundation which continued lobbying for restoration and in 1996, succeeded in listing the Balboa Theatre on the National Register of Historic Places.
+The Save Our Balboa Organization developed into the Balboa Theatre Foundation which continued lobbying for restoration and in 1996, succeeded in listing Balboa Theatre on the National Register of Historic Places.
 After twenty years, CCDC did a turnaround and decided to fund a complete restoration which began in 2005.
-They not only funded, at a cost of $26.5 million, but superbly managed the project, working with restoration architects Westlake Reed Leskosky, now DLR Group.
-The theatre re-opened in 2008 and is now an excellent venue for live theatre and concerts.
+They not only funded, at a cost of $26.5 million, but managed the project, working with restoration architects Westlake Reed Leskosky, now DLR Group.
+The theatre re-opened in 2008 and is now a venue for live theatre and concerts.

 In 2009, after extensive renovation, the Balboa Theatre Foundation rededicated a 1929 Wonder Morton organ, one of only four such organs in the world.
-The Foundation purchased, restored and relocated the 4-manual, 23-rank organ from Pennsylvania to the Balboa Theatre after a five-year-long restoration.
-The original Robert Morton organ was moved to the Fox Theatre in 1929, which is now Copley Symphony Hall.
+The Foundation purchased, restored and relocated the 4-manual, 23-rank organ from Pennsylvania to Balboa Theatre after a five-year-long restoration.
+The original Robert Morton organ was moved to the Fox Theatre in 1929, which is now Jacobs Music Center.

 Current use

-The Balboa Theatre now hosts the Mainly Mozart Festival, special events, and touring companies of Broadway productions.
+Balboa Theatre now hosts the Mainly Mozart Festival, special events, and touring companies of Broadway productions.
 The city of San Diego holds the annual "State of the City" address at the theatre.